 Big Bang Bloom Allium Blend

 Allium.
-This blend of 5 different Allium varieties in a wide range of white, mauve, purple and silvery-violet shades is practically fool-proof.
+This blend of some of Allium in a range of white, mauve, purple and silvery-violet shades is practically fool-proof.
 Plant in large groups of at least 7 bulbs.
 Height 18-36".
 Bulb size 12-14cm in circ.

 Plant the bulbs as soon as possible once you have received them.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not store them at temperatures below 4°C. Generally all bulbs planted in the fall are hardy and do not need any special protection unless specified.

 The most important rule when planting bulbs is to choose an area that is well-drained.
 Most bulbs will rot or deteriorate quickly where soil is constantly damp.
 Most bulbs thrive in full sun, or at least 5-6 sunny hours daily.
 Some bulbs such as fritillaria and wood hyacinths prefer filtered shade.
 Within each individual bulb or perennial variety it is stated what type of light conditions are preferred.
 Planting Bulbs: Plant bulbs individually by digging a hole for each bulb with a trowel or bulb planter, or place several bulbs on the bottom surface of a larger hole, then cover with soil.
 As planting depths and spacing varies depending on the type of bulb, refer to the cultural information found later in this guide.